Every City in the USA

 2019 681,728 July 1, 2019

-What's the median income in El Paso?
+What is the median household income in El Paso?

 Median household income is 23% below the U.S. median ($59,745 vs $77,719); 18.4% live in poverty — 5.9 points above the 12.5% U.S. rate.